Spanish assault on French Florida: Fort Caroline

 Menéndez placed his main reliance on the fort, and every one of the people he had landed now labored to throw up the earthworks and defenses, while he superintended the disembarkation of artillery and ammunition, supplies and tools.
 During the work some of Ribault's vessels appeared—they might have made a dash and captured the Spanish commander, but they merely reconnoitred, and retired to report.
 The work on defenses continued apace, and Menéndez, unable to compete with the French on the sea, sent off his larger vessels, retaining only some light craft.

 The French fleet soon appeared, but Ribault faltered.
 Had he landed, success was possible; a way was open for retreat by land and water to his fort on the St. Johns.
 However, he chose to stand off.
 Menéndez, a more practiced seaman, saw that he had an advantage; he had scanned the sky for weather signs, and knew that a norther was coming.
 The French fleet would be swept before it and perhaps be wrecked, or escaping that, be driven so far that days would elapse before Ribault could make an attack.

 Menéndez decided in his turn to attack the French fort, and deprive Ribault of that refuge.
 Guided by Indians, Menéndez, with a force of picked men, trudged through the swamps during the storm, and though many of his men fell back, he arrived at Fort Caroline, where the sentinels, unsuspecting of danger, were sheltering themselves from the rains.
 The Spanish attack was brief and successful.
 Laudonnière escaped with a few companions to a vessel in the river, leaving his command to be slaughtered by Menéndez.
-The French fort was overrun, and the Spanish flag was raised above it.
+The French fort was overrun, the French flags removed, and Spanish banners raised above it.

 Meanwhile, the settlers at the fort of St. Augustine were made anxious by the fierce storm that threatened the destruction of their wooden houses and all they had, and feared that French ships could have laid up from the storm in some neighboring harbor, ready to attack them before Menéndez returned.
 Adding to this anxiety, the deserters who came back to the fort declared that the Asturian sailor, ignorant of military operations, would never return alive.

 Eventually a man was sighted who approached the settlement shouting.
 When near enough to be understood, he cried that Menéndez had taken the French fort and put all the French to the sword.
 A procession was formed to go forth and meet the victor.
 Soon after his triumphant reception in the fort, Menéndez heard of Ribault's party having been wrecked, and learned that a detachment had made its way to Matanzas Inlet.
 After an ineffective interview and an offer of 100,000 ducats ransom, the Huguenots surrendered to Menéndez, and met the same fate as their comrades at Fort Caroline.
 A second party, with Ribault himself, were also slain at the hands of the Spanish.
 A few, however, who belonged to the Catholic faith, were spared.